wvenialbo/GOES-DL/README.md

 The general workflow for downloading data using **GOES-DL** is as follows:

 1. **Initialize the locator**: Import the appropriate locator class for the desired product and satellite and initialize a locator object.
-The locator provides the necessary information to locate the data files in the dataset repository.
+The product locator provides the necessary information to find the data files in the dataset repository.
 This is the only step that is specific to the dataset being downloaded.
 2. **Initialize the datasource**: Import the appropriate datasource class for the desired dataset and instantiate a datasource object.
 The datasource provides the necessary functionality to access the data files from the